tuulosA/RedditMediaTGbot/README.md

 # RedditMediaTGbot

-An asynchronous Python bot designed to fetch, process, and directly deliver images or videos from Reddit subreddits to Telegram.
+An asynchronous Reddit Media Telegram bot designed to fetch, process, and directly deliver images or videos from specified subreddits to Telegram.

 ---